 In 1985, Powelton Village received historic designation from the National Trust for Historic Preservation, largely on the basis of its architecture.
 The majority of buildings in Powelton Village were built between about 1860 and 1910 and thus span the full range of Victorian styles from early Italianates to Queen Anne and into Colonial Revival.
 There are a number of houses that are of architectural interest in their own right, such as the Henry Cochran house designed by Wilson Eyre (3511 Baring Street).
 However, it is the wide range of Victorian styles that makes the neighborhood unique.
 Powelton also includes small two-story Victorian workers houses as well as the Shedwick Development houses (3433-3439 Lancaster Avenue) which were recognized by the National Register of Historic Places as an early example of dense row house built by a speculative developer.

 Powelton resident and historian Doug Ewbank has collected extensive information about the residents of Powelton Village between the late 1850s and 1930, focusing on the parts of Powelton that are still residential.
 Information about the most thoroughly studied houses has been organized using into an Interactive History Map.
 Click on a property on the map to bring up its history.
-The basic information comes from the census’s of 1860-1930 with each house documented for an average of over 3.5 census’s.
+The basic information comes from the census’s of 1860-1930 with each house documented for an average of over 3.5 censuses.
 This core information has been supplemented using city directories, deed transfer records, numerous sources of biographical information, and genealogical records.
+(Alternately, you can view an updated Historical Map, currently being built and tested.)
 There is also an Inventory of Buildings indexed by street and address.